-- (1) If an employer decides to terminate the employment of 15 or more employees for reasons of an economic, technological, structural or similar nature, or for reasons including such reasons, the employer must give a written notice about the proposed terminations to the Chief Executive Officer of the Commonwealth Services Delivery Agency (Centrelink). - (2) The notice must be in the form (if any) prescribed by the regulations and set out: - (a) the reasons for the terminations; and - (b) the number and categories of employees likely to be affected; and
+- (1) If an employer decides to terminate the employment of 15 or more employees for reasons of an economic, technological, structural or similar nature, or for reasons including such reasons, the employer must give a written notice about the proposed terminations to the Chief Executive Officer of the Commonwealth Services Delivery Agency (Centrelink). - (2) The notice must be in the form (if any) prescribed by the regulations and set out: - (a) the reasons for the terminations; and

-Part 6-4 Additional provisions relating to termination of employment

-Division 3 Notification and consultation requirements relating to certain terminations of employment
+Additional provisions relating to termination of employment Part 6-4Notification and consultation requirements relating to certain terminations of employment Division 3

-- (c) the time when, or the period over which, the employer intends to carry out the terminations. - (3) The notice must be given: - (a) as soon as practicable after making the decision; and - (b) before terminating an employee's employment in accordance with the decision. - (4) The employer must not terminate an employee's employment in accordance with the decision unless the employer has complied with this section.
+- (b) the number and categories of employees likely to be affected; and - (c) the time when, or the period over which, the employer intends to carry out the terminations. - (3) The notice must be given: - (a) as soon as practicable after making the decision; and - (b) before terminating an employee's employment in accordance with the decision. - (4) The employer must not terminate an employee's employment in accordance with the decision unless the employer has complied with this section.